rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OBSERVATION%SATELLITE(1)%WEIGHT=2.0`

 #### OBSERVATION%SATELLITE()%WRITE_EVERY_SEC
-  Determines how frequent data at the location of the observation is written.
-The duration in seconds is converted to number of model steps.
+  Determines how frequently data at the location of the observation is written.
+The duration in seconds is converted to the number of model steps.
   If negative, every time step is saved (not recommended).

   **Type**: integer